 The full Council comprises all 60 Councillors, elected every 4 years by residents of the District.
 (The last elections were in May 2015; the next are in May 2019).
 The full Council makes major strategic and policy decisions, and sets the budget and the Council tax.
 It also chooses the Chairman of the Council and the Leader of the Council, and appoints Committees to carry out many of its functions.
-There are 58 Conservative and 2 Liberal Democrat members.
+There are 57 Conservative, 1 Independent and 2 Liberal Democrat members.

 The Cabinet is a group of 8 Councillors, all from the majority political group (Conservative) represented on the Council.
 The Leader of the Council (Cllr Barry Rickman) chairs the Cabinet.
 He has appointed the other 7 members.
 The Cabinet is responsible for taking all decisions classed by the law as "Executive" decisions.
 Many of these decisions are taken at a meeting of the whole Cabinet.
 However, each Cabinet member has a "portfolio", that is, a list of the responsibilities assigned specifically to that member.
 Subject to certain conditions, individual Cabinet members are able to take decisions on matters within their portfolio.